mike-yuhang-wu/mike-yuhang-wu.github.io/essays/project-one-diamond-matrix.md

 ## Names of the proposers

 Yuhang proposed this project.
-The name *Diamond Matrix* came to mind during daydreaming and was refined to *Diamond Matrix: Manoa* for this concept.
+The name *Diamond Matrix* came to mind during daydreaming and was refined to *Diamond Matrix: Manoa* for this project.
 The idea of the gameplay came from a side mission in Grand Theft Auto: San Andreas, where the player photograph 50 different locations around San Fierro, and sees beautiful landscapes in the meantime.

 ## Mockup page ideas